ludocode/onramp/docs/virtual-machine.md

 - The `rip` of each syscall can point to an address in mapped VM space that contains a custom opcode (typically `0x7F`), and `r9` can contain the syscall number.
 When the program attempts to execute the custom opcode, the VM performs the syscall in `r9`.
 (This is typically the fastest way for a VM to implement syscalls since it does not require checking `rip` for validity.
 This technique is used by the [Python](../platform/vm/python/) VM.)

-When syscalls are implemented by a parent program, the context is typically the address of a struct or stack frame containing information about the parent and child.
-The parent will typically recover its `rpp` from the context, handle the syscall, then restore `rpp` afterwards.
+When syscalls are implemented by a parent program, `rip` is the address of a function to handle (or proxy) the syscall, and `r9` is typically the address of a struct or stack frame containing context about the parent and child.
+The parent will recover its `rpp` from the context, perform the syscall, then restore `rpp` afterwards.

-In any case, after the syscall is performed, the implementer of the syscall must place a return value in r0 and then return control to the address pointed to by the stack pointer.
+In any case, after the syscall is performed, the implementer of the syscall must place a return value in r0 and then return control to the address at the top of the stack.
 In other words, a VM returns control to the program by loading the address pointed to by `rsp` into `rip`.
 For a syscall implemented in a parent program, this is the ordinary mechanism by which a function returns to the caller.
+(The only exception is `exit` and `panic` which do not return control to the program.)

 When a program is nested deep within other programs in a VM, the system call table will contain a mix of function pointers from various parents.
 For example, consider the Onramp assembler, running in the Onramp driver, running in the Onramp shell, running in the Onramp OS, running on a freestanding Onramp VM.
 Typically the direct parent (in this case the driver) will provide exit; the VM will implement fread/fwrite for terminal input/output; the OS will implement the file and directory syscalls; and both the OS and shell will proxy fread/fwrite to redirect to files or to the VM's terminal streams.